What is the Purpose of Train the Trainer Courses?

 - Produce training sessions to suit all learning styles

-Call us now on the number at the top of this page to talk about a tailored bespoke train the trainer course for your organisation.
+Call us now on +44 (0) 1933 227 695 to talk about a tailored bespoke course for your organisation.
 Alternatively, complete the enquiry form on our Contact Us page and we will get back to you.

 A Typical Train the Trainer course

-A good start for a trainer is to learn the basics of putting together a training session and delivering this session in an interactive way.
+A good start for a trainer is to learn the basics of putting together a training session and delivering this session interactively.
 Here is a 2 day course which covers all the key areas of trainer training.

 Blogs to Read

 Check out our series of blogs which look at all aspects of train the trainer.
-Your comments are appreciated.
+We appreciate your comments.
+Click on the Blog link at the top of this page for all our blogs.

-This introductory blog explores how people become trainers and identifies some of the challenges created as a result.
+This introductory blog explores how people become trainers and identifies some challenges created as a result.

-Training the Trainers Part 2 – How Should we Train the Trainers
+Part 2 – How Should We Train the Trainers?

-Here I have identified the 8 key trainer behaviours together with their definitions.
+In this blog, I have identified the 8 key behaviours together with their definitions.

-Consultancy and individually tailored coaching and development for all areas of Train the Trainer is only a phone call away.
+Consultancy and individually tailored coaching and development for all areas is only a phone call away.
 Please contact us now.